 With the above criteria, courts must also evaluate whether circumstances exist and apply which would result in the absence of a nuclear family.
 This could come about due to death, divorce, separation, relinquishment, or termination of parental rights.

 If you are dealing with any of the above scenarios, it is imperative you speak with a family law attorney who has a grasp of the field and healthy experience.
-Our Manchester family lawyers at Sekella Law, PLLC can review your case on a complimentary basis, and can begin the process of determining whether you meet criteria to petition for grandparent visitation.
+Our Manchester family lawyers at Sekella Law, PLLC can review your case on a preliminary basis, and can begin the process of determining whether you meet criteria to petition for grandparent visitation.
 Contact Sekella Law, PLLC today for help in Manchester and surrounding cities.

 Call (603) 686-7229 now to speak to a member of our team about getting legal representation.